Debt Camel

 So look at the following comparisons:

-• IVA or bankruptcy Don’t be scared of the word bankruptcy and assume an IVA must be better, often bankruptcy is a MUCH better choice unless you have assets to protect:
+- IVA or bankruptcy Don’t be scared of the word bankruptcy and assume an IVA must be better.
+Often bankruptcy is a MUCH better choice unless you have assets to protect:

-• Most people don’t have to make any monthly payments in bankruptcy.
+- 7 out of 8 people don’t have to make any monthly payments in bankruptcy.

-• IVA or a DMP If your situation may change – for better or worse – a flexible DMP is often better than an inflexible IVA.
+- IVA or a DMP If your situation may change – for better or worse – a flexible DMP is often better than an inflexible IVA.

 If you have a partner with debts, don’t assume that both of you getting an IVA is the simplest option.
 Read Couples may need different debt solutions.
 It could be better (quicker, less risky) for one of you to go for bankruptcy or a DRO, or if one of you could avoid insolvency altogether and protect their credit record.